opynfinance/GammaProtocol/docs/contracts-documentation/core/Controller.md

 #### Return Values:

-- Vault struct that corresponds to the _vaultId of _owner
+- Vault struct that corresponds to the _vaultId of _owner, vault type and the latest timestamp when the vault was updated

 ### Function `_runActions(struct Actions.ActionArgs[] _actions) → bool, address, uint256 internal`